 Finding the Perfect Homestay in Antigua, Guatemala, February 26, 2018

 As my time is winding down in this great city, I am feeling sad.
 I love it here but I'm not sure if I'll ever be back.
 I've enjoyed living with Marta - my room is nice and so is she.
 She's also a fantastic cook and has done an excellent job making healthy meals - lots of meat and vegetables.
 She's friendly and likes to visit and help me with my Spanish.
-If I came back, I would definetly stay with her again.
+If I came back, I would definitely stay with her again.
 Even though it's a half hour walk to school, at 7:30 in the morning the walk is easy because there are few vehicles and fewer pedestrians.
 The sun is always shining and the winds are calm.
 Coming home is a different story.
-Sidewalks and streets are busy and it should take more time but it seems faster.
+Sidewalks and streets are busy and even though it should take more time, it seems faster.
 I usually stop at the mercado and wander a bit.
 It seems I always have something to check out.

 Also, because I'm in a homestay, all meals are prepared, except on Sundays.
 This is good and bad.
 It's cheap but it hasn't made much sense to go out during the week to eat in a nice restaurant, something I really enjoy.
 Even though prices are inflated in Antigua, I've missed that aspect of travelling.

 Because of where I live, I've done a much better job of understanding where everything is.
 Last time I lived in the north and going to school was only a 10 minute walk west.
 I didn't have to pass any churches or scenic sights.
 I had to make an effort to see them separately.
 This time, I live right beside Iglesia San Francisco and it is the call to worship at 6 am that wakes me.
 I don't mind.